 - Keep you from needing anesthesia

-- Speed up your labor
+- Shorten your labor

 The American College of Obstetricians and Gynecologists (ACOG), which sets guidelines for pregnancy and childbirth care in the U.S., says a water birth during the first stage of labor may have some benefits but delivering your baby underwater should be considered an experimental procedure with risks.
 The first stage is from when contractions start until your cervix is fully dilated.